rgwch/ungrad-server/readme.md

 The basic units of functionality are *Verticles*.
 A Verticle is a independently running piece of software, invented by vert.x.
 It features are:

-* Normally single threaded, no deadlocks.
+* No concurrency issues by design, similar to NodeJS: Single threaded, no deadlocks.
 Multicore- Capability is achieved by launching a verticle multiple times in parallel.
 * Has a communication system to talk to other verticles, the EventBus.
-* Can be written in Java, Ruby, JavaScript, Python, Scala and others.
+* Can be written in Java, Ruby, Groovy, JavaScript, Python, Scala and others.
 Verticles of different languages can play peacefully together and communicate via the eventBus
 * Interconnected Verticles can reside in the same VM, or in different VMs on the same Machine, or on different Machines within the same network.

 In Ungrad-Server, Verticles are added and launched in a number of ways:

-* Some Verticles are built-in and Launched, whenever the main program launches.
+* Some Verticles are built-in and Launched, whenever the main program launches. (e.g. dispatcher/Restpoint and lucinda/Communicator)
 * The Launcher (ch.elexis.ungrad.server.Launcher) checks its configuration on startup and launches external Verticles configured there.
+(See the webelexis subproject as an example)
-* A program can be launched completely independent, launch its ow verticles and connect to ungrad-server via the EventBus.
+* A program can be launched completely independent, launch its own verticles and connect to ungrad-server via the EventBus.